-If parents/guardians do not agree with either the Identification of Placement decision made by the IPRC, the committee is reconvened to discuss the parent's concerns and to seek a resolution with the parents/guardians.
-If the concerns were with respect to programming issues, the broad parameters of a resolution are established and further meetings are called to continue to address the parents/guardians' concerns.
+If parent(s)/guardian(s)s do not agree with either the Identification of Placement decision made by the IPRC, the committee is reconvened to discuss the parent's concerns and to seek a resolution with the parent(s)/guardian(s)s.
+If the concerns were with respect to programming issues, the broad parameters of a resolution are established and further meetings are called to continue to address the parent(s)/guardian(s)s' concerns.